maplibre/martin/docs/src/run-with-nginx.md

       - ./pg_data:/var/lib/postgresql/data
 ```

-You can find an example Nginx configuration file [here](https://github.com/maplibre/martin/blob/main/nginx.conf).
+You can find an example NGINX configuration file [here](https://github.com/maplibre/martin/blob/main/nginx.conf).

 ## Rewriting URLs

-If you are running Martin behind Nginx proxy, you may want to rewrite the request URL to properly handle tile URLs in [TileJSON](./table-sources.md#table-source-tilejson) [endpoints](./function-Sources.md#function-source-tilejson).
+If you are running Martin behind NGINX proxy, you may want to rewrite the request URL to properly handle tile URLs in [TileJSON](using.md#source-tilejson).

 ```nginx
 location ~ /tiles/(?<fwd_path>.*) {